 Paul has described this time in Romans 8:23.
 "Not only that, but we also have the firstfruits of the Spirit, even we ourselves, eagerly waiting for the adoption, the redemption of our body."

-The Feast of Trumpets provides a sneak preview of the time God's army will subdue the Osama bin Ladens, the Yasser Arafats, the Momar Khadafes, the Al Quaeda, the Musha Haidim, the Hezbollah, Hamas (and even Hillary), and the other audacious terrorists who defy Almighty God.
+The Feast of Trumpets provides a sneak preview of the time God's army will subdue the Osama bin Ladins, the Yassar Arafats, the Moammar Gadhafis, the Al Quaeda, the Musha Haidim, the Hezbollah, Hamas (and even Hillary Clinton), and the other audacious terrorists who defy Almighty God.

-Atonement fast-forwards to the time Satan, symbolized by the azazel goat, will be restrained from harassing mankind.
+Atonement fast-forwards to the time Satan will be restrained from harassing mankind.
 What a tremendous blessing it will be not to have that awful menace around!

 The Feast of Tabernacles looks forward to a joyous time when the inhabitants of the world will live under God's rule, anticipating yet a future time, when not only the world, but the entire cosmos, the creation, will be subject to God's just and equable rule.
 Remember Mr. Armstrong used to look at wasted planets and say, "Well, that's just unfinished furniture."

 Fast-forwarding the tape does not absolve us from living through and experiencing the present, but it gives the present more meaning and infuses us with hope for an eventual solution to what now appears as insoluble problems.
-Some of you maybe were at the Feast in Tucson back in 1978 Feast of Tabernacles when Dr. Clint Zimmerman started a tradition in which he asked all of us to hold up imaginary wine glasses and make a toast, and I'd like all of you to do that.
-So rise to your feet, and pretend you have big glasses of wine in your hand.
-We're going to do this, "To the Kingdom!
+Some of you maybe were at the Feast in Tucson back in 1978 Feast of Tabernacles when Dr. Clint Zimmerman started a tradition in which he asked all of us to hold up imaginary wine glasses and make a toast, and I would like all of you to do that.
+So rise to your feet, and pretend you have a big glass of wine in your hand.
+We are going to do this, "To the Kingdom!
 To the Kingdom!
 To the Kingdom!"
-Let's make sure every one in St. Louis and Kansas City can hear us:
+Let us make sure everyone in St. Louis and Kansas City can hear us: